maxistar/tonwalletapp/readme.md

   - [ ] check the code validity
   - [ ] create a model
   - [ ] create interactions between models
+  - [ ] use security form when application starts
 - [ ] select what to do form
 - [ ] create form to enter the secret phrase
   - [ ] create success layout (it is not needed now)
+  - [x] words autosuggestion
+    - [x] copy real words from the library
+    - [x] replace all components with the autosuggest
+    - [x] connect all components in the code
+    - [x] make another form the same way
-- [ ] create the layout to check the code we skipped earlier
+- [x] create the layout to check the code we skipped earlier
+  - [ ] check words for correctness
+  - [ ] store wallet in the application
-- [ ] remove not needed files
+- [x] remove not needed files
 - [ ] business logic, store the created wallet
 - [ ] settings pages
   - [ ] make delete wallet to be red
   - [ ] use better components for settings
+  - [ ] list of wallet types
 - [ ] wallet activity
   - [ ] show transactions and new icon
 - [ ] send dialog